How do we approach the curriculum at Rownhams?

 You will be able to find your child’s latest Home Learning activities in the projects section of this page.

 Our daily Collective Worship is an important part of our daily routine and an essential ingredient in our curriculum offer.
 At its simplest we create this time and space so we can come closer to God and God can come closer to us.
-We also share and learn about our core Christian Values of love, joy and responsibility, focussing on one value per term.
+We also share and learn about our core Christian Values of love, joy and responsibility.

 At Rownhams we offer a nurture provision called Sunshine.
 We recognise that many of children benefit from quality time with trained adults to help re-build missing blocks from earlier in their childhood.
 Often this focus is on learning how to interact in social situations.
 The children who attend enjoy the range of activities that are designed to suit their specific needs.

 Staying Safe Online

 Technology and the internet are incredible resources that used appropriately offer huge benefits in the way we can work and learn.
 However, with such rapid growth and change it’s important to stay up-to-date so that we can all stay safe when we are online.